18 Data to constrain process model

 18.6 Calculate carbon in fine roots

 We lump fine root carbon into the wood stem stock in the simple forest model.
-Here we are going to calculate the carbon stored in fine roots using the root chemistry data product.
+Here, we will calculate the carbon stored in fine roots using the root chemistry data product.
 We will calculate the carbon in both dead and alive roots.
 Though we are interested mostly in live roots, at the time of writing this, the 2021 NEON data for our site does not have rootStatus data available.
-Thus we will use historical data to compute an estimate of the ratio so that we don’t have to throw away perfectly good information.
+Thus, we will use historical data to estimate the ratio, so we don’t have to discard perfectly good information.

 ## root chemistry data product